15 Best Things To Do in Tenerife South - Beach, Tours, Activities

 1. Siam Park

-Siam Park has been chosen as the best water park in the world according to Tripadvisor users, and it's really a magnificent park, with several attractions that will keep you busy all day long.
+Siam Park has been chosen as the best water park in the world according to Tripadvisor users for 7 years in a row, and it's really a magnificent park, with several attractions that will keep you busy all day long.

 There are lots of slides, a lazy river, a big wave pool and even areas for toddlers and children.